Aurum (liqueur)

-Aurum is a sweet Italian liqueur produced in Pescara since 1925.
-It is 40% alcohol by volume and it is made from brandy and citrus fruit infusion.
+Aurum is a sweet orange-flavored Italian liqueur produced in Pescara since 1925.
+It is 40% alcohol by volume and it is made from aged brandy and a citrus fruit infusion consisting of orange rind, orange juice and saffron.
+The saffron serves to imbue it with a deep yellow coloration.
+Aurum has been described as a digestif.
 It goes well with sweets, especially with parrozzo, another specialty of Pescara.
 Other than as a drink, it is often used as a cake ingredient or as an addition to ice-cream.

+Etymology

 The name of this liqueur was chosen by Amedeo Pomilio, the founder of the Aurum factory, upon suggestion by the poet and writer Gabriele D'Annunzio, with a reference to the ancient Roman origins of the recipe.
 The name derives from the pun between the Latin words aurum, which means gold, and aurantium, which means orange (fruit).